eawag-surface-waters-research/airflow/README.md

-# Eawag Distributed Airflow Instance
+# Eawag SURF Distributed Airflow Instance

-This is a repository for Eawag's distributed airflow instance, initially developed for the ALPLAKES project.
+This is a repository for Eawag SURF distributed airflow instance, initially developed for the ALPLAKES project.

 DAGS can be found in the `airflow/dags` folder.